 Quarterly Update on Operations

-Firestone Diamonds plc (AIM: FDI), a new diamond producer with operations focused in Lesotho, provides its quarterly update on operations at its Liqhobong Diamond Mine ("Liqhobong") for the quarter ended 30 September 2018 (Q1 of the Company's 2019 financial year).
-Liqhobong is owned 75% by Firestone and 25% by the Government of Lesotho.
+Firestone Diamonds plc (AIM: FDI), provides its quarterly update on operations at its Liqhobong Diamond Mine ("Liqhobong") for the quarter ended 30 September 2019 (Q1 of the Company's 2020 financial year).

 Paul Bosma, Chief Executive Officer, commented:

 "The first quarter performance was again solid from an operational perspective.
 However, from a market perspective, pricing remains subdued.
 The Company continues to engage with its debtholders to ensure it can sustain operations through the current downturn and further announcements in this regard can be expected in due course.

 The recent power interruption is an unexpected setback for the company but we are doing our utmost to limit the negative impact on production by renting generators to get operations up and running again until the grid power is back online and stable.
 We will advise on any adjustments to guidance in future quarterly updates."

 During the quarter ended 30 September 2019, Liqhobong treated 963 986 tonnes of ore which was the highest quantity of tonnes treated during a quarter since a year ago in Q1-FY19, and 7% more tonnes than the previous quarter's 904 902 tonnes.
 The higher quantity of tonnes treated was due to better equipment availability and higher plant throughput rate.